 In terms of simplicity ( Hosted PBX > On-premise PBX)

-Frequently asked question on Traditional PBX versus Cloud PBX
+Frequently asked questions on Traditional PBX versus Cloud PBX

 Ans: No, it can be easily mapped behind the new virtual phone number of cloud-hosted PBX